ryan-haskell/elm-spa/examples/basic/README.md

-# examples/basic
+# ryannhg/elm-app
-> a barebones example app made with ryannhg/elm-app
+> a package for creating single page apps with Elm!

 ### try it out

-1. `elm reactor`
+1. `npm run dev`